 There are also new rules about including discriminatory terms in awards and enterprise agreements.
 For more information, read the Department of Employment and Workplace Relations fact sheet Strengthening protections against discrimination.

-These changes take effect from 6 March 2023.
+These changes took effect from 6 March 2023.

-The Fair Work Act will prohibit sexual harassment in connection with work, which includes in the workplace.
-The protection won’t apply to sexual harassment of a worker that starts before 6 March 2023.
+The Fair Work Act prohibits sexual harassment in connection with work, which includes in the workplace.
+(This protection doesn’t apply to sexual harassment of a worker that started before 6 March 2023.)